galinngeorgiev/Uniswap-V3-LP-Bot/README.md

       v) 'insufficient funds for gas * price + value': not enough token, used for gas (MATIC on Polygon)

-      vi) 'nonce too low': get it sometimes in swaps if i) nonce is None and const DELAY_NONCE_SEC is too small;
+      vi) 'nonce too low': get it sometimes in swaps if i) nonce is None and DELAY_NONCE_SEC in global_params.py is too small;